 These AMD and NVIDIA GPU temp monitors also help you maintain acceptable GPU temp and prevent GPU overheating.

 On the other hand, there are other third-party GPU monitors for Windows 10 & 7 to check GPU temp.
 Like, MSI Afterburner, CPU-Z, or Asus GPU Tweak serves the same purpose.
 They are free small in size and accurate in the result.

-Don’t overclock your GPU too much
+Don’t overclock your GPU

-So if your GPU is giving you an ideal hash rate then don’t overclock it.
+From a mining perspective, if your GPU is giving you an ideal hash rate then don’t overclock it.
 Besides graphic cards, these days are good at producing better hash results while consuming less power and generating less GPU heat.

-Always Monitor your GPU temp While Mining
+Always monitor your GPU temp while mining

-As compare to PC cases, the mining rigs are open all the time.
+As compared to PC cases, the mining rigs are open all the time.
 This is because more fresh air is required while GPU mining.
 This mining rig’s shape increases the chances of dust build-up.
 Too much dust can also crash your mining GPU.
-So, clean your PC and mining rigs at least once in a month.
+So, clean your PC and mining rigs at least once a month.

 Other common causes of high GPU temp are as under.
-So avoid them and get healthy GPU.
+So avoid them and get a healthy GPU.